econia-labs/econia/doc/doc-site/docs/overview/orders.md

 Each individual limit order affected by a market order adds to the network fee cost of the market order's execution.
 Thus, it's in every participant's interest that every limit order has a meaningful enough size to include in the execution of a market order.

 - **Too low:** The limit order books become polluted with small orders and it becomes difficult or impossible to execute a market order without paying a significant network fee.
-Denial-of-Service is a concern at this point because it becomes possible to "shut down" trading by spamming limit orders.
+  Malicious actors may conduct a denial-of-service attack by sending in lots of orders with negligible size.
 - **Too high:** Some or many meaningful market participants are cut out of trading action and thus must take their liquidity somewhere else.
-- **Just right:** Nobody with good intentions is cut out of liquidity provision based on the amount of asset available to them, as long as their amount is meaningful.
+- **Just right:** Anyone who wants to provide liquidity can, even at smaller amounts, but malicious actors are denied an attack vector.

 #### Order size granularity

 Market participants should be able to express any amount as an order size that is close to or equal to the amount it reflects.
 One increment or decrement in order size should be a meaningful but not overwhelming difference in value.

-- **Too granular:** Price granularity is too coarse due to lack of ability to express the price of one size increment (or decrement) in terms smaller than a single subunit of asset.
+- **Too granular:** Size granularity is too coarse due to lack of ability to express the price of one size increment (or decrement) in terms smaller than a single subunit of asset.
 - **Too coarse:** A single increment (or decrement) in size reflects a dramatic shift in value whose magnitude exceeds those of smaller changes that are still meaningful to market participants.
 Minimum order size may be too high (not common).
 - **Just right:** Every amount of asset is expressible as a size with an equivalent asset amount that's close enough to the original amount so as to not change its value by a meaningful amount.